Zety is one of the most popular resume builders. It's also one of the most expensive, once you get past the trial. Here's how it compares to PickedCV.

 PickedCV's free tier lets you download PDFs with zero watermarks, no time limit, no download cap.
-Pro is $59/year flat — about one-sixth of Zety's actual cost.
+Pro is $59/year flat, a fraction of Zety's recurring cost.

 | Feature | PickedCV | Zety |